exercism/v3/languages/csharp/exercises/concept/switch-statements/.docs/after.md

 Switch statements have a venerable [history][wiki-switch] in programming languages.
-They were introduced in `C` where they were prized for their speed.
+They were introduced in [`C`][c-switch] where they were prized for their speed.
 That speed came at the cost of functionality which was very constrained.
 In C# the role of the switch statement has been expanded beyond integers.
-Switch statements can encompass any arbitrary type, primitive or reference.
+Switch statements can encompass any arbitrary type, value or reference.

 If you are coming from a functional language then working with switch statements (and [switch expressions][switch-expression] discussed elsewhere) is the nearest you will get in C# to using discriminated unions and pattern matching.
-However, they have no where near the discriminated union's power to enforce type safety.
+However, they have nowhere near the discriminated union's power to enforce type safety.

-Simple switch statements resemble their `C` ancestors combining `switch`, `case`, `break` and `default`.
+Simple switch statements resemble their `C` ancestors combining [`switch`][switch], [`case`][case], [`break`][switch-break] and [`default`][switch-default].

 ```csharp
 int direction = GetDirection();